 The new mutual funds will be available as Series F and can be purchased by investors who are clients of fee-based financial advisors.
 Under a fee-based arrangement, investors pay their financial advisor a defined fee that does not include embedded commissions or trailer fees.
 The mutual funds can also be accessed by self-directed (DIY) investors through a discount brokerage (currently, Questrade and Qtrade Investor).

-An initial minimum investment of $5,000 is required for the Series F, followed by minimum subsequent investment of at least $100.
+An initial minimum investment of $5,000 is required for the Series F, followed by a minimum subsequent investment of at least $100.
 There are also funds available as Series I that are meant for institutional investors.

 What Are The Management Fees?

 The main selling point of these new active mutual funds by Vanguard is the low fees.
 This is because fees are a big deal especially when active management is concerned.
 The maximum management fee that will be charged on these funds is 0.50%!
-The proposed first year fees are even lower, at 0.40% or less.
+The proposed first-year fees are even lower, at 0.40% or less.

 *These fees do not include applicable taxes or other fees and expenses of the Vanguard fund.